-This dish resembles a Peruvian potato salad and is well-worth the shredding, mashing, mixing, and layering!
-You’ll celebrate by eating it and want to make it again!
+Causa rellena resembles a Peruvian potato salad and is worth all the shredding, mashing, mixing, and layering!
+You’ll celebrate by eating it!

-Add extra protection to a neck gaiter, using a t-shirt and add extra protection by including multiple layers, a nose wire, and elastic bands.
+Make a neck gaiter, using a t-shirt and add extra protection by including multiple layers, a nose wire, and elastic bands.

-Take your fruit salad from “ho-hum” to “yum” with dragon fruit this summer.
+Take your meal from ho-hum to yum with melon & dragon fruit salad this summer.
 Serve this classy-looking dish with barbecue or tea party fare.

-Do you have a lot of ketchup and soy sauce packages leftover from your food delivery or pickup orders?
+Do you have a lot of ketchup and soy sauce packets leftover from your food takeout orders?
 If so, you can make barbecue baked chicken!

 Make a reusable face mask that is reversible and multi-layered, using materials you may already have in your home.

-Capture the essence of red cherry tomatoes in this pasta dish.
+Capture the essence of tomatoes in this easy pasta dish.
 Cook conveniently, clean efficiently, and enjoy roasted red cherry tomato spaghetti!